States rush to revise their abortion laws as a major U.S. Supreme Court decision nears - NewsBreak

 “I think, broadly, the intent would be that these conservative legislatures would continue to push for total abortion bans,” Nash said.
 “That has been the goal since Roe was handed down in 1973.
 And it doesn’t make sense that a decision short of completely overturning Roe would be a deterrent for them.”

-The post States rush to revise their abortion laws as a major U.S. Supreme Court decision nears appeared first on Georgia Recorder .
+The post States rush to revise their abortion laws as a major U.S. Supreme Court decision nears appeared first on Wisconsin Examiner .

 Comments / 0